 If you’ve never played a round of golf before, you might think it’s a difficult hobby to get into.
 You see these confident golfers in their fancy outfits and expensive clubs and wonder how on Earth you could ever compete with them.
 There are complicated rules to learn and endless terminology to master, and many people spend thousands of pounds on a set of high-end golf clubs.

 For the uninitiated, getting into golf might seem like a daunting prospect, but it’s not as difficult as it seems.
 The rules of the game are surprisingly simple, and with enough time and practice, you can become just as much of a pro as the veterans propping up the bar in your local golf course.
-If you are committed to your dream of playing golf, here are four tips to get you started.
+If you are committed to your dream of playing golf, whether with a friend or golfing solo, here are four tips to get you started.

 If you’re a complete beginner, it’s not a good idea to play a full eighteen holes right away.
 Unless you have a miraculous innate mastery of the game, you will most likely struggle to make contact with the ball and end up holding up everyone else on the golf course.
 As a rule, you should stay away from the course until you are confident in your ability to get the ball in the air.
 Fortunately, there are plenty of driving ranges you can use to practice your swing in a safe environment.
 Mini golf is a similarly effective way to get your putting skills up to scratch before you hit the green.